 The Company has incurred substantial operating losses and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of December 31, 2019, the Company had an accumulated deficit of \$125.5 million.
+As of December 31, 2021, the Company had an accumulated deficit of \$251.8 million.

-The Company has funded its operations to date primarily through the sale of equity and its venture debt financing agreement (the "Loan Agreement") with Horizon Technology Finance Corporation ("Horizon"), herein referred to as the "Horizon Notes."
+The Company has funded its operations to date primarily through the sale of equity, its Loan Agreement with Runway and its venture debt financing agreement (the "Horizon Loan Agreement") with Horizon Technology Finance Corporation ("Horizon"), herein referred to as the "Horizon Notes."
+In September 2020, we repaid the Horizon Notes in full all amounts that were outstanding under the Horizon Loan Agreement, which was comprised of \$15.0 million face value of the outstanding notes, \$112,500 accrued and unpaid interest, a \$750,000 loan termination fee and prepayment penalties of \$550,000.
 The Company expects to continue to use the proceeds from previous financing transactions primarily for general corporate purposes, including financing the Company's growth, developing new or existing product candidates, and funding capital expenditures, acquisitions and investments.
-The Company currently anticipates that its cash and cash equivalents balances at December 31, 2019, are sufficient to fund its anticipated operating cash requirements for at least one year from the date of this Form 10-K.
+The Company currently anticipates that its cash and cash equivalents balances at December 31, 2021, are sufficient to fund its anticipated operating cash requirements for at least one year from the date of this Form 10-K.

 The Company will be required to expend significant funds in order to advance the development of its product candidates.
 The Company will require additional financings through equity and debt offerings, collaborations and licensing arrangements or other sources to fully develop, prepare regulatory filings, obtain regulatory approvals and commercialize its existing and any new product candidates.
+In addition to the foregoing, based on the Company's current assessment, the Company does not expect any material impact on its long-term development timeline and its liquidity due to the worldwide spread of the COVID-19 virus.
+However, the Company is continuing to assess the effect on its operations by monitoring the impact of COVID-19 and the actions implemented to combat the virus throughout the world.